Russian skater's doping case to be heard Sunday at Olympics

 AP Sports Writer

-BEIJING (AP) — Russian figure skater Kamila Valieva will find out Monday if she can skate in the Winter Olympics women’s competition, which starts a day later.
+BEIJING (AP) — Russian figure skater Kamila Valieva will find out Monday if she can compete at the Olympics in the women’s competition, which starts a day later.

-The Court of Arbitration for Sport announced Saturday that the expedited hearing on Valieva’s doping case will be held Sunday night in Beijing, with a ruling by Monday afternoon.
+The Court of Arbitration for Sport said Saturday the expedited hearing on Valieva’s doping case will be held Sunday night in Beijing, with a ruling by Monday afternoon.

 The 15-year-old skater, the favorite to win the gold medal, broke down in tears after an emotional practice session Saturday.

-Earlier Saturday, the highest court in sports confirmed it has received appeals from both the International Olympic Committee and the World Anti-Doping Agency challenging Valieva’s right to compete.
+Earlier Saturday, CAS confirmed it has received appeals from both the International Olympic Committee and the World Anti-Doping Agency challenging Valieva’s right to compete.

 The Russian Anti-Doping Agency gave her an automatic ban after testing positive.
 A day later, RUSADA lifted the provisional ban.
 The IOC filed an urgent appeal, which the Court of Arbitration of Sport will hear Sunday.